latpong22/GoGuardian_Depose/README.md

 # GoGuardian_Depose
+# What is the Basic Enforcment Policy

+This is a nickname for the fact that GoGuardian keeps a HARD block list which is blocks that can't be removed when the policy is redownloaded.
+Like for example GoGuardian still blocks going to IP addreses even after you redownload the policy.
+Since most policy's change your wifi to a orginzation apporved one if in range after siging in just connecting to it before won't work.

 # How to easily bypass GoGuardian with a DNS blocking + setup a hotspot that uses a VPN to bypass web blocks.

 What Domains do you have to block?